 Colorado State vs. Colorado Prediction From Proven Computer Model (9/16/23)

-Colorado State and Colorado will face off in a college football matchup at Folsom Field on Saturday, commencing at 10 p.m.
+Colorado State and Colorado meet in a college football matchup at Folsom Field on Saturday.
+The game will start at 10 p.m.
 ET.

-Fuel your excitement with our comprehensive Colorado State vs. Colorado betting preview, which contains the latest betting odds and our best bet of the game.
+Get the inside scoop with this Colorado State vs. Colorado betting analysis, which includes the latest betting odds and insider tips you need to make the most of this game.

-According to the latest odds from Bet365, Colorado is the favored team against Colorado State on Saturday.
-The over/under for total points scored is set at 61.
+According to the latest odds from Bet365, Colorado is favored to win against Colorado State on Saturday.
+The over/under is set at 61 for total points scored.

 Colorado State vs. Colorado Rapids 2023 Preview